Can tubes come untied? Can they grow back?

 These are very common questions from women who have had their tubes tied.

-Many women will have missed a period after a tubal ligation and are fearful they may be pregnant.
-Others will desire to have another child and wonder what are their chances of becoming pregnant after a tubal ligation.
+Some women will be thrilled and hope it is a miracle from God.
+Some will desire to have another child and wonder what are their chances of becoming pregnant after a tubal ligation.

 Women have many different reasons to become concerned about the possibility of pregnancy after a tubal ligation.